5 SEP | BY JAYNE OLIVER

 Reuse and Recycle clothing

-There are a lot of bodies to clothe in the household and also a constant turnover of clothes where we constantly reuse and recycle.
+Apart from buying sustainable clothing brands, there are a lot of bodies to clothe in the household and also a constant turnover of clothes where we constantly reuse and recycle, specially organic clothes.
 The eve in our loft conversion is awash with bags full of myriad clothes and shoes ready to be passed down to a new, younger owner.
 A complex and dynamic system exists which consists of chucking ‘em in a bag then pile in every now and again to find what you’re looking for!
+AlbaofDenmark produces Scandinavian Baby Clothes: from organic basics multi packs, organic basics underwear, organic basics socks, organic basics leggings, organic basics boxershorts or organic basics swimwear.
+You name it!

 As well as hand-me-down clothes to younger siblings we are also happy to accept clothes from like-minded friends to wear and the oldest two have now started ‘borrowing up’ and taking our clothes – especially Martha who leaves her own personal untidy ‘footprint’ whenever she regularly raids my wardrobe.